2016 Australian federal election: House of Representatives

 Unusually, the outcome could not be predicted the day after the election, with many close seats in doubt.
 After a week of vote counting, no party had won enough seats in the House of Representatives to form a majority government.
-Neither the Liberal/National Coalition's incumbent Turnbull Government nor the Australian Labor Party's Shorten Opposition were in a position to claim victory.
+Neither the Liberal/National Coalition's incumbent Turnbull government nor the Australian Labor Party's Shorten Opposition were in a position to claim victory.
 During the uncertain week following the election, contradicting his earlier statements, Turnbull negotiated with the crossbench.
 He secured confidence and supply support from Bob Katter, Andrew Wilkie and Cathy McGowan in the event of a hung parliament and resulting minority government, as seen in 2010.
 On 10 July, Shorten conceded defeat, acknowledging that the Coalition had enough seats to form either minority or majority government.
 Turnbull claimed victory later that day.
 In the closest federal majority result since 1961, the ABC declared on 11 July that the Coalition could form a one-seat majority government.

 Senate

 The final Senate result was announced on 4 August.
 The incumbent Liberal/National Coalition government won 30 seats, a net loss of three—the Coalition lost four Senators, one each from New South Wales, Queensland, Western Australia and South Australia, but gained a Senator in Victoria.
 The Coalition later lost South Australian Liberal Senator Cory Bernardi, who quit to form the Australian Conservatives party and thus join the Crossbench.
 The Labor opposition won 26 seats, a gain of one—a Senator in Western Australia.
 The number of crossbenchers increased by two to a record 20.
-The Liberal/National Coalition will require at least ten additional votes to reach a Senate majority, an increase of four.
+The Liberal/National Coalition required at least ten additional votes to reach a Senate majority, an increase of four.